onefoursix/cm-set-task-scheduler/README.md

 ![](images/image-4.jpg)

-The running Task Scheduler can be seen in Job Tracker's UI:
+The running Task Scheduler's queues and configurations can be seen in Job Tracker's UI.
+Note that the "mark" queue gets 70% of capacity:

 ![](images/image-3.jpg)